Skip to content

 Start where volume and repeatability meet bounded risk:

-Production habits that separate toys from infrastructure
+Production habits: toys vs infrastructure

-Where n8n stops (and LangGraph starts)
+Where n8n stops

 Next: LangGraph on the Ground.
 Related: The SMB Arbitrage, The Agentic Enterprise.